LaunchCodeEducation/web-fundamentals/class-prep/3/installing-google-app-engine/README.md

 1. Download and run the installer.
 If downloading from the first URL is slow, try using the second link.
 2. Click the install screen, using all default options
 3. After the installer finishes running, select **Run the Installer** and **Finish**
+4. Configure GAE found your Python 2 installation by going to *Edit > Preferences* and setting the path to your Python 2 installation.
+Most likely, it's already in the default location, but some students may find that they need to set this path explicitly.

 #### Mac